tcr/syrup/README.md

     print: `apples                 # prints "apples"

-Infix notation is supported for arithmetic operations and for the assign operator:
+Infix notation is supported for arithmetic operators and the assign operator:

-    5 + 6                          # these two lines are
+    5 + 6                          # these two lines...
-    (+: 5 6)                       # equivalent
+    +: 5 6                         # ...are equivalent.
-    test = fn: [] print: 'hi'      # declares the function 'test'
+    test = fn: [] print: 'hi'      # declares a lambda and assign it to 'test'

 Macros are supported:

     unless = macro: [cond t f]
       [`if cond f t]

-    print: unless: true "false value" "true value"
+    print: unless: true "falsy" "truthy"

 Object literals can be defined using quoted strings or string variables as keys (as in python).
 Any arguments after the first passed to a string